Customer area

 • training

-With configuration-based approaches (such as those adopted by SolidRules InCentro), implementation can be carried out progressively, reducing organizational impact.
+With configurable approaches (such as those used by SolidRules InCentro), implementation can be carried out progressively, reducing organizational impact.

-Yes, a PDM is also particularly suitable for SMEs.
+Yes, a PDM system is particularly suitable for SMEs as well.

-In many cases, it is actually leaner organizations that achieve the most immediate benefits.
+In many cases, leaner organizations are the ones that benefit the most quickly.

 Benefits for SMEs: